BlackJack69-afk/trexGame/README.md

-# trexGame
+# trex
-the trex game which is hosted on google chrome and firefox
+Offline Game where trex jumps and runs over the obstacles.